Maine Route 3Bar Harbor, ME, 04609Phone: 207-288-3338

 973 South Lubec RoadLubec, ME, 04652Phone: 207-733-0911

 Quoddy Head State Park is on the tip of America's easternmost peninsula, and adjacent to the historic West Quoddy Head Lighthouse.
-Great place for a picnic, to enjoy scenery, and to explore trails along the cliffs.
+Great place for a picnic, to enjoy scenery or the earliest sunrise in the country, and to explore trails along the cliffs.
 Visitors can the towering red cliffs of Grand Manan Island in New Brunswick, Canada, across the Quoddy Channel.
-Open May 15 to October 15.
+Open daily from May 15 to October 15, 9am - Sunset. - Park Map with Trails (PDF)

-The park is located on Campobello Island in New Brunswick, Canada.
-Accessible by FDR Memorial Bridge from the U.S. town of Lubec, this was the summer home for President Franklin Delano Roosevelt.
+The park is located on Campobello Island in New Brunswick, Canada, just across the FDR Memorial Bridge from the U.S. town of Lubec.
+This was the summer home for President Franklin Delano Roosevelt.
 Now a 2,600-acre park, visitors can see the home or hike on more than eight miles of trails.

 Grounds open year round from a half-hour before sunrise to a half-hour after sunset.
-Visitor Center and Roosevelt Cottage open Saturday before Memorial Day through Columbus Day, daily, 9 a.m. to 5 p.m..
+Visitor Center and Roosevelt Cottage open daily from the Saturday before Memorial Day through Columbus Day, 9am to 5pm.